-Note: There are no direct flights from Santorini to any airport in Crete.
-All flight routes have Athens as an intermediate stop.
+Note: there are no direct flights from Santorini to any airport in Crete.
+Flight routes have Athens as an intermediate stop.

 How to get to Crete from Naxos

-Note: At this moment you can’t travel to Crete from Naxos by plane.
+Note: as of now, you can’t travel to Crete from Naxos by plane.
 All flight routes have Athens as an intermediate stop.

 How to get to Crete from Mykonos

 Traveling by ferry from Mykonos to Crete is another way to reach the island from the Cyclades.
-There are at least 2 daily ferry routes from the port of Tourlos to the port of Heraklion, mainly during the high season, served by Seajets, Minoan Lines and Golden Star Ferries.
+Mainly in high season, there are at least 3 daily ferry connections from the port of Tourlos to the port of Heraklion, served by Seajets, Minoan Lines and Fast Ferries.

-Note: Flying directly from Mykonos to Crete is also unavailable.
+Note: flying directly from Mykonos to Crete is currently unavailable.
 All flights have Athens as an intermediate stop.

 How to get from Rhodes to Crete

-Note: There is only 1 direct flight between Rhodes and Crete.
-The duration of the Rhodes - Heraklion flight route is around 1 hour.
+Note: there are direct flights between Rhodes and Crete.
+The duration of the Rhodes - Heraklion flight trip is about 1 hr.

 Getting to Crete from other islands

 The most convenient way to reach Crete from other islands is by boat.
-There are many islands near Crete such as Kythira, Karpathos or Kassos.
-On our Map of Ferries, you can find all available ferry connections between the ports of Crete and other Greek destinations, in order to best plan your next island hopping in Greece!
+There are many islands near Crete such as Kythira, Karpathos and Kassos.
+On our Map of Ferries, you can find all available ferry connections between the ports of Crete and other Greek islands, and plan your next island hopping in Greece!

 Traveling to Crete from abroad

-If you're wondering how to get to Crete from the UK, the US, Canada etc, you'll need to check whether your departure airport connects to Crete.
+If you're wondering how to get to Crete from other countries like Canada, the UK and the US, you'll need to check whether your departure airport connects to Crete.

-Generally, there are regular direct flights to Crete from all over Europe and many other countries of the world.
-Keep in mind that you can also fly to Athens or other Greek destinations like Rhodes and then take another flight or a ferry to Crete.
+Generally, there are regular direct flights to Crete from all over Europe and numerous countries around the globe.
+Keep in mind that you can also fly to Athens or other Greek destinations like Rhodes and then catch another flight or a ferry to Crete.

 Find the best way to get to Crete with Ferryhopper.
-On our fare search engine, you can check the Cretan destination ports, all its ferry routes and their respective schedules.
-Compare prices and book ferry tickets to the impressive island of Crete online, without extra costs!
+On our fare search engine, you can check the Cretan destination ports, available ferry routes and their respective timetables.
+Compare prices and book ferry tickets to the island of Crete online without hidden fees!